hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 * "Automatically restores all default settings except Master Tuning"
 * Also resets the sound on all channels.
+* This affects the Reverb type and Chorus type to the "defaults" of (01)Hall1 and (---)Chorus.
+  - Upon instrument power on, it was set to 02(Hall2) and 1(Chorus1).

 #### MIDI Master Volume
 `F0 7F 7F 04 01 ll mm F7`